NthabisengIrene1983/E-Portfolio/README.md

 #### 🧠 Reflection (STAR Technique)

 > **S – Situation**
-As part of the PRP370S portfolio, I was required to participate in a career counselling session to better understand the ICT roles that align with my profile.
+As part of the PRP370S Work Readiness portfolio, I participated in a career counselling activity designed to help students explore and reflect on potential career paths in the ICT field.

 > **T – Task**
-The task involved completing a counselling session or tool that guided me to identify career paths suited to my personality, interests, and strengths.
+My task was to complete an assessment tool that would help me evaluate my personal strengths, interests, and career goals.
+The goal was to match these with possible ICT roles that suit my profile.

 > **A – Action**
-I engaged with a career tool that helped evaluate my preferences and suggested suitable roles.
-I also took notes and reflected on how these roles fit into my long-term vision.
+I completed the career assessment by answering questions about my preferences, personality, and working style.
+After reviewing the results, I reflected on how each suggested role aligned with my academic background and personal interests.
+I also considered which skills I currently have and which I need to develop further.

 > **R – Result**
-I discovered that I’m a strong fit for technical roles that involve problem-solving and analysis.
-This has motivated me to focus on learning SQL, systems thinking, and database tools to strengthen my profile.
+The assessment helped me recognize that I am well-suited for roles such as systems analyst, software tester, or data support technician — all of which require analytical thinking, attention to detail, and problem-solving skills.
+This activity gave me clarity about my direction and helped me focus on improving technical skills like SQL and systems thinking to prepare for future opportunities.

 ---